krasimir/techy/docs/index.md

 > pages(filter, sortby)

 Get an access to all the pages in the project.
 Returns an array.
+The method doesn't return the pages which have `draft` property set to `yes`.

 .